jscheid/kite/kite.md

 ### Message Details

-~~In the console view, type `i` to bring up an detail view for the message under point (`kite-console-details`).
-The detail view show all available information on the log message, some of which is elided from the console view for brevity's sake.~~ Not yet implemented.
+In the console view, type `i` to bring up an detail view for the message under point (`kite-show-log-entry`).
+The detail view show all available information on the log message, some of which is elided from the console view for brevity's sake.

 ### Message Source